babyloniaapp/docs/logs.md

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.
 ---

-29.05.22 - The second voice-over project is underway, we are praparing the multiple laungauges this time.
+29.05.22 - The second voice-over project is underway, we are preparing the multiple languages this time.
+We contacted professional freelancers on the Upwork already.

 ---